andrestone/dynamodb-load-test/MAIN_BLOG.md

 ![Throttled Events vs Consumed RCUs](https://dev-to-uploads.s3.amazonaws.com/i/ranoc129hv6mkt8m5z6c.png)
 <figcaption>Throttled Events vs Consumed RCUs</figcaption>

-It's also interesting to see that the throughput capacity randomly reaches another plateau as if the feature didn't follow a time pattern.
+It's also interesting to see that the throughput capacity randomly reaches another plateau as if the feature didn't follow a pattern over time.

 ### Another Test Case
 Now let's imagine an application that needs its partitions to have their throughput capacity linearly increasing over time.
 Based on the tests performed so far, I'll run a test that simultaneously reads and writes to a new partition at an initial velocity of 100WCUs / 300RCUs and accelerates 15% every minute.